rlworkgroup/garage/docs/user/installation.rst

     ./scripts/setup_osx.sh --mjkey path-to-your-mjkey.txt

-You need a MuJoCo key to install, but this can be avoided by running
+You need a MuJoCo key to install, but this can be avoided with the argument

 .. code-block:: bash

-    ./scripts/setup_osx.sh --no-install-mujoco
+    --no-install-mujoco

 The script sets up a conda environment, which is similar to :code:`virtualenv`.
 To start using it, run the following: